Quadra-Tech/project/feedback.md

 ## What Worked Well

 * Technical support during the hackathon
-* The tech is really intersting
+* The tech is really interesting
 * More Decentralized than MACI

 ## What Didn’t Work / Frictions